 e.
 Salinity Evaluation and Minimization Plan.
 An evaluation of effluent annual average electrical conductivity results in comparison to the performance-based trigger outlined in Section VI.C.3.a, and if exceedances of the trigger occur during the permit term, a plan on how the Discharger will address salinity in the discharge; and

 f.
 Mixing Zone Requests.
 A mixing zone analysis for constituents the Discharger is requesting the continuation of dilution credits and mixing zones in the calculation of water quality-based effluent limits (e.g., aluminum, ammonia, copper, and lead).
+If flow conditions in the receiving water and effluent discharge have not changed since the last mixing zone dilution study was conducted, the ROWD may include a request for continuation of dilution credits based on the last mixing zone dilution study.
+However, the mixing zone analysis shall include updated background receiving water monitoring data demonstrating assimilative capacity is available and updated effluent data to determine Facility performance and demonstrate the need for allowance of a mixing zone for each constituent.
+In addition, any source control measures that have been implemented or are proposed to be implemented, if applicable, shall be discussed in the mixing zone request.

-4. Technical Report Submittals.
+5. Technical Report Submittals.
 This Order includes requirements to submit a ROWD, progress reports, and other reports identified in the MRP (hereafter referred to collectively as “technical reports”).
 The Technical Reports Table and subsequent table notes below summarize all technical reports required by this Order and the due dates for submittal.
 All technical reports shall be submitted electronically via CIWQS submittal.
 Technical reports should be uploaded as a PDF, Microsoft Word, or Microsoft Excel file attachment.